 The GSPA begins disbursing award payments the first Wednesday or Friday of each term (Spring Term - May 1, Fall Term - September 1 and Winter Term - January 1) and continues every Wednesday and Friday for 3 weeks.
 After the 3rd week, disbursements continue weekly on Fridays.

-- Scholarships and bursaries paid through Waterloo are first applied to the student tuition accounts.
+- Scholarships and bursaries paid through Waterloo are first applied to the student tuition accounts, providing the student has the registered status “Fees Arranged” on Quest.
+Instructions on how to do this can be found on the Student Financial Services website.

 - Only amounts exceeding fees will be refunded.
 See Finance's web site for information on Refunds for Scholarships, Bursaries & Awards.